MLB Twitter Roasts Mets for Playing Edwin Díaz's Trumpet Song Vs. Padres

-MLB Twitter roasts Mets for playing Edwin Díaz’s trumpet song vs. Padres originally appeared on NBC Sports Chicago
+MLB Twitter roasts Mets for playing Edwin Díaz’s trumpet song vs. Padres originally appeared on NBC Sports Bayarea

 Maybe playing Edwin Díaz’s trumpet entrance down 4-0 in an elimination game isn’t such a great idea.